warisHussain12/projectone/README.md

-# projectone(the final project name is "Hosteller Care Management Website")
+# projectone(the updated project name is "Hosteller Care Management Website")